Contributor: Angus Frith

 As well as these formal mechanisms for changing laws, community groups, activists, the business community, welfare organisations, trade unions and political lobby groups all campaign for reforms to laws that interest and affect them.
 Community legal centres are actively involved in law reform.

-At any time, many groups are working to change all sorts of laws, including those relating to mandatory detention, terrorism, abortion, animal welfare, the environment, planning and civil liberty.
+Many groups are working to change all sorts of laws, including those relating to mandatory detention, terrorism, abortion, animal welfare, the environment, planning and civil liberty.
 The daily newspapers give you an instant sample of what laws are under scrutiny at any given time.
-(See also Community activism.)

 If you are concerned about a particular law, approach your local member of parliament.